 - Fully vaccinated* travelers: Pre-authorized Electronic Health Authorization System (EHAS) application form (printed copy or QR code) and proof of vaccination.

-- Partially vaccinated or unvaccinated travelers: Pre-authorized EHAS application form (printed copy or QR code) and a negative COVID-19 test: rt-PCR within 48 hours or antigen test within 24 hours before departure.
+- Partially vaccinated or unvaccinated travelers: Pre-authorized EHAS application form (printed copy or QR code) and a negative COVID-19 test: rt-PCR/Ag within 48 hours or antigen test within 24 hours before departure.
 For the age category of 5 up to 10 years, an oropharyngeal swab will also be accepted.